hartmast/Constsem_Helsinki/index.md

 ## Conclusion

-- *werden* + Infinitive and futurate present can be used exchangably to a considerable extent
+> - *werden* + Infinitive and futurate present can be used exchangably to a considerable extent

-- In language production, there seems to be a slight preference for *werden* + Inf. when referring to distant-future events
+> - In language production, there seems to be a slight preference for *werden* + Inf. when referring to distant-future events

-- In language comprehension, the use of *werden* + Infinitive does not seem to entail a difference in event construal (at least in the presence of a temporal adverbial)
+> - In language comprehension, the use of *werden* + Infinitive does not seem to entail a difference in event construal (at least in the presence of a temporal adverbial)

 ---

 ## Outlook

-- Both studies presented here limited to future-related utterances **with temporal adverbial**
+> - Both studies presented here limited to future-related utterances **with temporal adverbial**

-- results can help understand important aspects of the semantics of both constructions - but for a fuller understanding, follow-up studies are needed
+> - results can help understand important aspects of the semantics of both constructions - but for a fuller understanding, follow-up studies are needed

-- follow-up corpus studies should take data **without** temporal adverbials into account and add the presence or absence of temporal adverbials as a further predictor
+> - follow-up corpus studies should take data **without** temporal adverbials into account and add the presence or absence of temporal adverbials as a further predictor

-- follow-up experimental studies should use a more balanced set of propositions in their stimuli sentences
+> - follow-up experimental studies should use a more balanced set of propositions in their stimuli sentences

-- also, a cross-linguistic approach seems desirable
+> - also, a cross-linguistic approach seems desirable

+---

+## Open questions

+> - How can / should we model the relation between simple present, futurate present, and *werden* + Infinitive in a constructional network?

+> - How can formal constraints inform our understanding of the semantics of a construction?

+> - How do different constructions interact with regard to their semantics?

 --- {
  tpl: thankyou